2023 – 2026

 Mistral Versions

-Every Mistral release — Mistral 7B (September 2023) through Mistral Small 4 (March 2026) and Mistral Large 3 (December 2025) — with HuggingFace ids, ship dates, family (Open / Research / Proprietary), license terms, and the major changes per version.
-Plus the April 2023 founding by Mensch, Lample, and Lacroix, the funding arc through ASML's September 2025 €1.3B Series C, the February 2024 Microsoft partnership and the EU regulatory friction, the EU AI Act lobbying narrative, and the January 2025 Apache 2.0 turn at Mistral Small 3.
+Mistral's current largest dense open-weights model is Mistral Medium 3.5, released April 28, 2026128B dense parameters, 256K context, multimodal, the lab's first "flagship merged model" (chat / reasoning / coding / vision in one).
+The open-weights granular-MoE frontier above it is held by Mistral Large 3 (December 2, 2025; 41B-active / 675B-total, Apache 2.0).
+I track every Mistral release here — from Mistral 7B in September 2023 onward — with HuggingFace ids, ship dates, family (Open / Research / Proprietary), and license terms.
+Below the table: the April 2023 founding by Mensch, Lample, and Lacroix, the funding arc through ASML's September 2025 €1.3B Series C, the February 2024 Microsoft partnership and the EU regulatory friction, the EU AI Act lobbying narrative, and the January 2025 Apache 2.0 turn at Mistral Small 3.

 Family & status